fhlab/UMIC-seq/README.md

 ## Analysis workflow example

 An example dataset in form of 100,000 basecalled reads in fastq format (example_randomreads.fastq.gz) is provided [externally](https://www.dropbox.com/s/d8tkadbvq95p06h/example_randomreads.fastq.gz?dl=1).
-Additionally, 5000 basecalled reads pre-enriched for 36 clusters are provided within this repository (example_clusterreads.fastq.gz).\
+Additionally, 5000 basecalled reads pre-enriched for 36 clusters are provided within this repository (example_clusterreads.fastq.gz).
+All functions will be illustrated on the basis of these exemplary datasets.\
 Also, provided are:
 - barcodes.fasta: The three barcodes used to demultiplex the sample datasets.
 - probe.fasta: The short sequence next to the UMI is provided for extraction on the sample datasets.